realJDD/ETL-Example/README.md

 we will download the names dataset into a csv format, and we will scrape the table dataset from the ESPN website.

 #until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why

 Give an example
 And coding style tests